lesharris/dorito/README.md

 ## Installation

-**Dorito** currently provides binary builds for Windows and MacOS (x86 and Apple Silicon)  Linux support should be there from a 'compiling the source' standpoint but work remains on packaging Dorito for Linux.
+**Dorito** currently provides [binary builds](https://github.com/lesharris/dorito/releases) for Windows and MacOS (x86 and Apple Silicon)  Linux support should be there from a 'compiling the source' standpoint but work remains on packaging Dorito for Linux.
 Is Snap the way to go these days?
 Linux folks, would love some feedback here.

 Dorito uses Cmake's FetchContent along with vcpkg for dependency management.
+Ninja is also the preferred build system.
-To build from source, the following recipe should be all that is needed:
+To build from
+source, the following recipe
+should be all that is needed:

 ```
 $ git clone https://github.com/lesharris/dorito.git
 $ cd dorito
 $ git submodule update --init --recursive
-$ mdkir build
+$ mkdir build
 $ cd build
-$ cmake ..
+$ cmake -G Ninja ..
 $ ninja
 ```